The ABE, ABF, ABH Ratings

 ABFs operate and service motorized fueling equipment, maintain fuel quality surveillance and control in aviation fuel systems ashore and afloat.
 They train, direct, and supervise firefighting crews, fire rescue teams, and damage control parties in assigned fuel and lubricating oil spaces, and observe and enforce fuel handling safety precautions.

-Aviation Boatswain's Mate - Aircraft Handler - (ABH)
+Aviation Boatswain's Mate - Aircraft Handler - (EMC A103)

 Qualifications, Interests, and Working Environment